alextiley/wdio-cucumber-json-reporter/README.md

     outputDir: 'some/output/dir',
     cucumberJsonReporter: {
       silent: true, // true|false - supresses message notifying of report output
-      baseDir: __dirname // Should be your project's root directory, used to determine where your feature files are stored }
+      baseDir: __dirname, // Should be your project's root directory, used to determine where your feature files are stored
+      deviceName: 'Local test environment' // Meta data for multiple-cucumber-html-reporter }
   }
 }